Harry Potter Studios; the hub of Harry Potter and where all the magic happens… Literally.

 This was by far the thing that blew my mind the most.

-Coming from a makeup artist, the detail in the special effects, masks and wigs was bar none.
-As you can see in these images, hours and hours and hours of work has been put into every little part of this creation.
+Coming from a used-to-be makeup artist, the detail in the special effects, masks and wigs was bar none.
+As you can see in these images, hours and hours and hours of work have been put into every little part of this creation.

-Hours of work is put in on every day of filming, just to apply the prosthetics and makeup.
+Hours of work are put in to every day of filming, just to apply the prosthetics and makeup.
 Hundreds and hundreds, if not thousands, of hours, are spent throughout the production to make the characters appear as magical as they are.
 Now that is something to appreciate!

 In all of the sets, you will find numerous things that never get shown in the films.
 So if you make a visit, ensure you take the time to observe all the little details.
 Don’t rush, if you are interested in the amount of work that is put into your 2 hours of entertainment, you will not want to skim past a thing.